casper-network/docs/source/docs/casper/developers/cli/installing-contracts.md

 ### Get the state root hash {#get-state-root-hash}

-The first step in querying the global state is obtaining the state root hash - it acts as an identifier for the current state of the network (global state).
-It is much like a Git commit ID for commit history, and it provides a snapshot of the blockchain state at a specific point in time.
+The first step in querying the global state is obtaining the state root hash.
+The state root hash acts as an identifier for the current state of the network (global state).
+It is like a Git commit ID for commit history, and it provides a snapshot of the blockchain state at a specific point in time.

 :::note